Amazon Echo Keeps Losing Connection – How To Fix

 If there’s still no connection, there’s a possibility that you’ll have to contact your Internet Service Provider for technical support.

-It is possible that your router uses both security protocols, WPA (Wi-Fi Protected Access) and WPA2 (Wi-Fi Protected Access II).
+Your router may use both security protocols, WPA (Wi-Fi Protected Access), and WPA2 (Wi-Fi Protected Access II).
 Try switching the security protocol to just one of them.

 Repositioning Your Echo

 Move both the Echo and your router as far away as possible from all electronic devices in your home that could hamper the signal.

 Believe it or not, baby monitors and microwave ovens can significantly interfere with your Wi-Fi.
 Even dishwashers, air conditioning vents, or stereos can cause minor problems.